My name is Sean Qian. Qian reads like [Chien], or if you insist trying its perfect pronunciation.

-My name reads [zen, tsian], and you can also call me Sean.
-I am an Assistant Professor jointly appointed at Department of Civil and Environmental Engineering (major) and Heinz College (minor) at Carnegie Mellon University.
+I am Henry Posner, Anne Molloy, and Robert and Christine Pietrandrea Associate Professor of Civil Engineering, jointly appointed at the Department of Civil and Environmental Engineering (major) and Heinz College (minor) at Carnegie Mellon University.
+I also direct the Mobility Data Analytics Center (MAC).

 - Infrastructure management